 Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Below are some general principles to follow when ordering Musculoskeletal (MSK) imaging studies:
+Below are some general principles to follow when ordering musculoskeletal imaging studies:

-- Obtaining plain films initially are helpful to evaluate pain, even if internal derangement is suspected.
+- Obtaining plain films initially is helpful to evaluate pain, even if internal derangement is suspected.

 - MRI for soft tissues, internal derangement, occult fracture, bone marrow.

 - MRI arthrogram to rule out labrum tear in the hip or shoulder and to evaluate triangular fibrocartilage complex (TFCC), scapholunate ligament or lunatotriquetral ligament in the wrist.

 - If MRI is contrainidicated, such as for a patient with a pacemaker, CT arthrography is the next best test for internal derangement (cuff tear, meniscal tear, ligament tear).
 You can also substitute an MRI arthrogram for labrum and TFCC.

 - Ultrasound for problem solving and nonradio-opaque foreign body.

 - It is acceptable to state “contrast per radiologist discretion” when ordering MRI and CT.
 However, please indicate CT arthrogram or MRI arthrogram when intra-articular contrast is desired as additional planning and scheduling is required at imaging.
 Arthrograms require different additional planning and scheduling than for just the contrast used for an MRI or CT.

 - When in doubt, please do not hesitate to call one of our subspecialized musculoskeletal radiologists at 310-423-5724.